polkachu/server-monitoring/README.md

 This repo is to set up Prometheus, Grafana and Alert Manager for a group of networked servers.

-## Setp 1: Set up your own inventory file
+## Step 1: Set up your own inventory file

 Copy inventory file, and make your edits.